josephsgithub/pyfun/hello/README.md

 Sounds like a band name.
 As cool as they are these two commands would have trouble getting dates, too nerdy.
-But they are definitely our friends. `touch` is a simple but little known command that started out life just to update the time stamp on a give file showing when it was last modified but has become known as a nice shortcut for creating an empty file.
+But they are definitely our friends. `touch` is a simple but little known command that started out life just to update the time stamp on a given file showing when it was last modified but has become known as a nice shortcut for creating an empty file.